MacMannes/stackmob-docs/sdks/customcode/guides/developer.md

-Custom Code Developer Guide
+Developer Guide
 ==========================================

 To cover a universal audience, this developer guide will be covered in Java, though the fundamentals apply to all.
 You can always find <a href="https://github.com/stackmob/stackmob-customcode-example" rel="nofollow">Scala and Clojure Custom Code examples</a> in our GitHub collection.
+Plenty of working Java examples are available at <a href="https://github.com/stackmob/stackmob-customcode-java-examples">https://github.com/stackmob/stackmob-customcode-java-examples</a>.

 # Introduction